torch/torch7/doc/tensor.md

 ## Extracting sub-tensors ##

-Each of these methods returns a `Tensor` which is a sub-tensor of the given tensor, _with the same `Storage`_.
+Each of these methods returns a `Tensor` which is a sub-tensor of the given tensor.

+For methods `narrow`, `select` and `sub` the returned tensor _shares the same `Storage`_ as the original.
 Hence, any modification in the memory of the sub-tensor will have an impact on the primary tensor, and vice-versa.
 These methods are very fast, as they do not involve any memory copy.

+For all other methods in this section such as `index`, `indexCopy` etc., since you cannot extract a shared subtensor (technically), a new tensor is returned.
+If you make changes in this new tensor, they are not reflected in the original tensor.

 <a name="torch.Tensor.narrow"></a>
 ### [self] narrow(dim, index, size) ###